 Medical Student for a Day

-Through collaboration and coordination with the Dublin-based student members and advisors of the Student National Medical Association (SNMA), 17 Columbus City School students were invited to campus on January 30, 2017 to participate in a half-day session focused on the introduction and exploration of the osteopathic medical student-learning environment of the Heritage College, Dublin.
-Students participated in a variety of clinical training stations interwoven by a developed patient case study as facilitated by several Heritage College students.
-Participants were able to develop their understanding of medical education, career exploration and the principles of osteopathic medicine through the interactive experiences.
+Through collaboration and coordination with the Dublin-based student members and advisors of the Student National Medical Association (SNMA), Columbus City School students are annually invited to campus to participate in a half-day session focused on the introduction and exploration of the osteopathic medical student-learning environment of the Heritage College, Dublin.
+Students participate in a variety of clinical training stations interwoven by a developed patient case study as facilitated by several Heritage College students.
+Participants are able to develop their understanding of medical education, career exploration and the principles of osteopathic medicine through the interactive experiences.

 Bobcat Care Fair

-Beginning the Fall of 2015 through the combined efforts of Dublin’s Pediatrics and Family Medicine organizations, students, staff and faculty advisors assembled an outdoor Bobcat Care Fair promoting health and wellness, open to area community members and families.
-We have continued those efforts at an area partnering school (Plain City Elementary) and last fall at the Westgate Park Shelterhouse.
+Through the combined efforts of Dublin’s Pediatrics and Family Medicine organizations, students, staff and faculty advisors annually assemble a Bobcat Care Fair promoting health and wellness, open to area community members and families.
 The Bobcat Care Fair features stations focused on safety, first aid, hygiene, fitness, nutrition and overall wellness in a fun and engaging approach to medical education.
-The next Bobcat Care Fair is scheduled for October 8th, 2017 at the Westgate Park Shelterhouse.

 Campus Blood Drives